Invincible VS

 BOTTOM LINE

-Final Words: "Superheroes!
+First Impression: "Superheroes!
 That's what we need!
-We need more superhero games and movies in 2026!" said no one.
-I'm usually uninterested in media or video games that use "violence" as one of the key in-your-face selling points.
-I think the writer of The Walking Dead and Invincible used violence as the punchline in many cases, and it's not a very compelling or captivating long-term way to make a story interesting or maintain an audience.
+We need more superhero games and movies in 2026!" said no one, ever.
+I'm usually uninterested in media or video games that use "violence" as the key in-your-face selling point.
+I think the writer of The Walking Dead and Invincible used violence as the punchline in many cases, and it's not a very compelling or captivating way to make a story interesting or maintain an audience.
 It's just the same thing happening over and over again, with no rhyme or reason.
 What's the fun in that?
 Meh.
 Why am I talking about storyline all of a sudden?
 Invincible's characters were written for a story, first and foremost.
 The fighting game came second.
 Hey, how about that.
 We haven't had a game like that in a while, it seems.
 Cool.

-I'm sorry to say I'm not personally a fan of the comic or show.
+I'm sorry to say I'm not a fan of the comic or show.
 I don't need to explain myself, I'm just not.
-However, I'm interested enough to see what the Quarter Up crew can do with this franchise and its colorful cast of characters.
+However, I'm interested enough to see what the Quarter Up crew can do with this franchise and its colorful, spandex-wearing cast of washed up superheroes.
 Shoutouts to Reepal "Rip" from the old school FGC / LevelUpYourGame being Battle Designer of this title!
 As a fellow Tee-kun guy who has listened to Rip's commentary over the years, and knowing how much he loves TEKKEN (literally playing him in TEKKEN for years online)...
-I'd say the game's mechanics are in good hands!
-Let's just hope the team doesn't go overboard with the "easy mode" mechanics, which would overpower and potentially alienate the more competitive community.
+I'd say the game's mechanics are in good hands.
+Let's just hope the team doesn't go overboard with the "easy mode" mechanics, which would overpower and potentially alienate the more experienced competitive community.

 I heard early on that Invincible VS will be a motion-controls based fighting game, with no motion inputs.
 For me... that's usually a dealbreaker.
 I prefer motion inputs in my fighting games.
 I always will.
 Otherwise, all characters just feel the same.
 Again, it's my personal preference growing up with Street Fighter 2.
 To me, fighting games need to have motion inputs to be fun.
-(I think characters feel more engaging and more fun to use when they have motion inputs.)
-Combos need to feel good to perform.
-Otherwise, it all just feels the same...
-I won't play the game long term because I lose interest.
+(I think characters feel more engaging and more fun to use when they have motion inputs, especially ones that feel like the movements the characters are doing.
+That's smart game design.)
+For me to play a fighting game long-term, combos need to feel good to perform, not just boring directional inputs over and over again.
+Otherwise, every character feels the same and the game gets boring quick.

 [UPDATE!]
-And look at that, the dev team listened and confirmed motion inputs are in.
-Thankfully that and not... motion controls. ...
+The dev team listened and confirmed motion inputs are in.
+Thankfully that and not... motion controls.
 (Could you imagine?
-If that short-lived gaming trend become a normal thing and actually survived.
+If that short-lived gaming trend during the Wii era become a normal thing and actually survived.
 I always knew it wouldn't.
-Gamers too lazy.)
+Gamers are too lazy.)
 Anyhow, I'm glad Invincible VS will have motion inputs, like every proper fighting game should... but if... if they allow non-motion input players to access the highest-damage / best outcomes, then what's the point for classic players to work harder?
-Balance and reward for skill, precisely the way SF6 handles it.
-There's reason to talk Street Fighter when analyzing and hyping up a new fighting game.
+Balance and reward for skill, precisely the way SF6 handles it, is what I've been enjoying lately.
+There's always reason to talk Street Fighter when analyzing and hyping up a new fighting game.
 The real ones know.
-Hopefully, the "easy mode, auto-combo" engine and trend won't infiltrate or overpower this title as I've seen it happen to other games in recent times.
-Mariokart World is one of those games, I think.
-We're not just talkin' fighting games here.
-Duh!
+Hopefully, the "easy mode, auto-combo" engine and trend won't define this title.

-There's a massive audience for this genre; I know Invincible is huge in the comic world... so this should be a popular one, right?
-I'm happy to see more 3-VS-3 fighting games back in a big way.
+There's a massive audience for this sort of game...
+I get it.
+Invincible became popular in the comic / anime convention world... so this should be a very popular game, right?
+At the very least, I'm happy to see more 3-VS-3 fighting games back in a big way.
 That said, how about 4-VS-4 fighting game.
 Me?
 I'm personally more excited about Marvel Tokon: Fighting Souls.
-And some of us do have to choose these days, because our time is limited and we can only play so many fighting games at once.
+And we do get to choose our preferences these days, because our time is limited and we can only play so many fighting games (and other video games) at once.
 I'm still trying to figure out how to do it.
-Anyway, I'mma have fun with this review even if I'm not a big fan of the series... (yet?).
-We'll see.
-Stay tuned for more.

 ~TFG Webmaster | @Fighters_Gen